itcon-pty-au/typingmind-contentshield/README.md

 ## Customizing Appearance

-1. Open the Privacy configuration panel
+1. Open the ContentShield configuration panel
 2. Click "Show" in the Appearance section
 3. Adjust:
    - Highlight Color - The color used for the glowing border effect
    - Border Width - Choose from Thin (1px) to Very Thick (4px)
    - Warning Header Color - The background color for the warning header
    - Menu & Keyboard Controls:
-     - Hide extension from menu - Option to remove the Privacy button from the sidebar
+     - Hide extension from menu - Option to remove the ContentShield button from the sidebar
      - Keyboard Shortcut - Set a custom keyboard combination to open the panel (required if extension is hidden from menu)
-   - Menu Icon Placement - Choose where to position the Privacy button in the sidebar
+   - Menu Icon Placement - Choose where to position the ContentShield button in the sidebar
 4. Click "Save Styles" to apply changes

 ## Importing and Exporting Rules

 ### Exporting rules

-1. Click the "Export" button in the Privacy configuration panel
+1. Click the "Export" button in the ContentShield configuration panel
 2. A TSV (Tab-Separated Values) file containing your rules will be downloaded
 3. The TSV format includes: id, type, pattern, name, active status, description, and case sensitivity

 ### Importing rules

-1. Click the "Import" button in the Privacy configuration panel
+1. Click the "Import" button in the ContentShield configuration panel
 2. Select a TSV file containing rules
 3. The system will:
    - Validate all rules (especially regex patterns)